Best movies on Amazon Prime Video (January 2021)

 This escapist fantasy is unlikely to feature on many top 10 all-time film lists.
 But it is an absolute must-see in 2020, when we can all do with a break from the real world.

 A pilot (Felicity Jones) and nerdy meteorologist (Eddie Redmayne) are an unlikely team in a record-breaking hot air balloon trip into the sky.
 Tune your brain into The Aeronauts frequency and you’re in for one of the most charming live action family movies in years.
 There are sofa-clenching sections too.

-15. Vast of the NightStream now on Prime Video
+8. Vast of the NightStream now (Prime Video)

 A really nice ultra low budget thriller that has one of the best tracking shots in it we have seen.
 In the 50s a DJ and switchboard operator find an audio signal that could well change a town in New Mexico forever.
 The movie keeps you guessing right up to the end.
 At times it feels like an extended Twilight Zone episode but it's all done so well.

 This is not a kids’ film.
 We repeat, this is not a kids’ movie.
 Yes, it has a fun fawn and some weird and wonderful creatures but it’s set in the midst of the Spanish Civil War and is brutal in places.
 It’s a wonderful adult fairy tale that scares and awes in equal measure.